slyall/www-darkmere/content/linux.conf.au_guide.md

 2. You can mix and match Miniconfs at any point, the main reason they are listed here is for room size allocations.

+3. There are usually several types of tickets.
+Rough prices are below.
+There is usually a aprrox 20% discount if you register early.

+* **Fairy Penguin sponsor** ( $1700 ) - This is designed for those who wish to attend the conference as a Professional Delegate as well as supporting the conference by contributing financially.
+* **Professional** ( $800-$1000 ) - The standard conference rate, This rate applies to most people
-3. If you go for professional then you get your main conference dinner included in the price and you get to go to the professional networking session plus an extra goody or two in your bag.
-Hobbyist and Concession registrations can pay an extra $80-100 to go to the penguin dinner.
+  who have their companies pay the conference fees.
+Professional get your main conference dinner included in the price and you get to go to the professional networking session plus an extra goody or two in your bag.
+* **Hobbyist** ( $300- $500 ) - Discounted rate for people paying their own way.
+Usually doesn't include
+  Penguin dinner ticket and even less Swag.
+* **Student** ( $100 ) - The same as Hobbist but for students
+* **Miniconf-only** ( $50 -$100 ) - A pass to attend one or two miniconf days.
+Not offered all years

-You can also buy a ticket for a guest or two.
+Note: Hobbyist and Concession registrations can pay an extra $80-100 to go to the penguin dinner.
+Anyone can also buy a ticket for a guest or two.

+Remember the prices above are for a full 5 day conference.
+However if the price is still too much other options include:

+* **Volunteer** ( free ) - If you want to help out on several days at the conference you can attend for free.
+Note you'll usually have to come a couple of days early to help setup.
+A call for Volunteers will usually be sent out around the time of registrations
+* **Assistence** ( free or discounted ) - In many years there are a few funded tickets to attend LCA.
+These vary each year and may be targeted towards students, diversity, regions or otherwise.
+Check the website or contact the organisers for advice.

 4. Don't forget your T-shirt size and sign up for the attendees mailing list.
 It can get a little busy (perhaps 700 messages across the